joske/ripperx4/README.md

 - can eject CD when done
 - can open music folder when done
 - configurable file naming patterns
-- can disable paranoia (error correction) to speed up ripping
+- can disable paranoia (error correction) to speed up ripping (enabling error correction massively slows down ripping)

 ## What is not supported (yet)